Biden says he has ‘no doubt’ he will defeat Trump when vote count is finished

 According to Fox News projections, the former vice president has won 264 electoral votes -- six shy of the 270 needed to win the White House – with Trump at 214 electoral votes.

-Vote counting continues in four key battleground states that will decide the election: Pennsylvania, Georgia, Arizona and Nevada.
+Vote counting continues in five key battleground states that will decide the election: Pennsylvania, Georgia, Arizona, Nevada, and North Carolina.

 The former vice president's comments came hours after his campaign declared, “Our data shows that Joe Biden will be the next president of the United States.”

-Biden campaign manager Jen O’Malley Dillon, speaking to reporters amid the ongoing counting of votes in four key battleground states that have been yet to be called for either Biden or President Trump, stressed, “Counting is going to continue to show our path to victory.”
+Biden campaign manager Jen O’Malley Dillon, speaking to reporters, stressed that "counting is going to continue to show our path to victory.”

 CLICK HERE FOR THE LATEST ELECTION RESULTS FROM FOX NEWS